 As noted above, Toyota was the first major auto company to introduce a hybrid to the consumer market in 1997 in Japan.
-In the years since, Toyota and Honda have expanded the availability of their hybrid vehicles in the United States.
+In the years since, Toyota, Honda, Ford, and General Motors have expanded the availability of their hybrid vehicles in the United States.

 The availability of hybrids to the general public has increased significantly in the 2005 model year.
-Honda began selling a hybrid version of the Accord in December 2004.31 Ford has begun selling its Escape SUV in a hybrid version, and General Motors produces two pickups with modest hybrid capability available in some models.
+Honda began selling a hybrid version of the Accord, Ford started selling its Escape hybrid, and General Motors is now selling to retail customers a limited number of pickup trucks with modest hybrid capability.
 (See Table 2.)

 While hybrids still represent only a small percentage of new vehicle sales in the U.S., that could change in the years to come.
-Toyota, for example, plans to manufacture 50 percent more Prius hybrids in 2005 than in 2004.32 Over the next 10 years, more than one million hybrid vehicles may be sold in the U.S.33
+Toyota, for example, plans to manufacture 50 percent more Prius hybrids in 2005 than in 2004.34 Over the next 10 years, more than one million hybrid vehicles may be sold in the U.S.35